ska-telescope/ska-oso-services/docs/src/deployment/deployment_to_kubernetes.rst

 To deploy the charts, the standard SKAO make targets are used - for example ``make k8s-install-chart``

 To set environment variables, the Helm values.yaml can be used.
-For example, th ``ODA_BACKEND_TYPE`` variable is set from the following:
+For example, the ``ODA_BACKEND_TYPE`` variable is set from the following:

 .. code-block:: yaml